JiangWork/Library/README.md

 # Smart-Framework
-This is a repo for smart framework.
+This is a repo for some small convenient utilities.